ovh/docs/pages/cloud/dedicated/network_ip_monitoring/guide.en-ca.md

 ---
-title: What are the IP addresses of the OVHcloud monitoring ?
+title: What are the IP addresses of the OVHcloud monitoring?
 slug: monitoring-ip-ovh
 excerpt: Find here the IP addresses to fill in when setting up a firewall so that OVHcloud monitoring will continue to work on your server.
 section: Network Management
 ---

-**Last updated 17th august 2021**
+**Last updated 17th August 2021**

 ## Objective